MediaSavvy/MediaSavvy/Wiki/Hacking-Tools-and-Software.md

 - [Sherlock](https://github.com/sherlock-project/sherlock) - Sherlock is a command line tool that can search over 50 social media services.

+- [Maigret](https://github.com/soxoj/maigret) - Currently supports more than 3000 sites (full list), search is launched against 500 popular sites in descending order of popularity by default.

 ## DDoS / DoS Tools

 - ⭐ [MHDDoS](https://github.com/MatrixTM/MHDDoS) - An excellent DDoS / DoS tool.
 One of the best ones in my opinion.